Alabama Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

 Alabama residents have to meet an asset limit and an income limit in order to be financially eligible for nursing home coverage through Alabama Medicaid.
 For a single applicant in 2024, the asset limit is $2,000, which means they must have $2,000 or less in countable assets.
 Countable assets include bank accounts, retirement accounts, stocks, bonds, certificates of deposit, cash and any other assets that can be easily converted to cash.
 An applicant’s home does not always count as an asset (see the How Medicaid Treats the Home section below for more details), and there are other non-countable assets, like Irrevocable Funeral Trusts and Medicaid Compliant Annuities.
+To understand exactly how your assets might impact Medicaid eligibility, consult with a professional like a Certified Medicaid Planner.

 For married applicants with both spouses applying, the 2024 asset limit for Alabama Nursing Home Medicaid is $2,000 per spouse, and the income limit is $2,829/month per spouse.
 For a married applicant with just one spouse applying, the 2024 asset limit is $2,000 for the applicant spouse and $154,140 for the non-applicant spouse, thanks to the Community Spouse Resource Allowance.
 The 2024 income limit is $2,829/month for the applicant, and the income of the non-applicant spouse is not counted.
+Married Alabama Nursing Home Medicaid recipients are also required to give most of their income to the state.
+They are allowed to keep $30/month as a personal needs allowance and enough to make Medicare premium payments.
+In addition, they are allowed to keep enough income to make any allowable spousal income allowance payments to financially needy spouses who are not enrolled in Medicaid.

 Functional Requirements